Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: The approximate solution

-independently on the choice of $\psi$.
+independently on the choice of $\psi$, as long as it is regular enough.
 On the other hand, we need to choose the function $\psi$ such that $\boldsymbol{\Psi}$ glues well with $W_1$ on the set $\{0<\zeta_\delta<1\}$, to avoid the creation of a large error.
 Let us recall that

 where $(\rho,\theta)$ are the polar coordinates relative to $(t^1,t^2)$.
 Also, remark that as $\rho=|t|$ grows large it holds